 Learn how to Choose a Native American Flute with Southern Cross Flutes

 There are a number of important elements to consider when choosing a flute; in particular, the quality of sound you want, type of wood, personal comfort, and price.
-How to choose a Native American Flute is supported by the video below, addressing all these considerations, as do the descriptions below it.

 The Best Native American Flute for Beginners

 People always wonder what the best native american flute for beginners might be.
 The highest quality concert tuned flute we offer for those looking for a more affordable flute, is the Starter Flute Package.

 What makes this the best native american flute for beginners?
 It’s light weight, portable, durable, affordable, and will leave you feeling inspired.

 CHOOSING A FLUTE BASED ON SOUND-QUALITY

 What would you like your flute to sound like?

 Southern Cross Flutes range from soprano to bass tones, and from single chambered to dual chambered flutes.
 Check out the following pages:

 - Listening Post – featuring sample recordings of our flute range.